mmarica/noob-fighters/README.md

 + Surprise (get one of the above, randomly; good luck!)

 ### Playgrounds
-Only one playground is available at the moment: Cemetery.
++ Cemetery
++ Forest

 ### TODO
++ Add playground selection to the start menu
 + Add more players
     + Snoob Dog
     + Jean-Noob Piccard